janko/rodauth-omniauth/README.md

 end
 ```

-You can change the table name or any column names:
+You can change the table name or any of the column names:

 ```rb
 omniauth_identities_table :account_identities